romans-adi/IdeaChronicler/README.md

 - [ ] Create API endpoints to expose data for external use.
 - [ ] Document API endpoints and usage instructions for developers.
+- [ ] Update the CRUD logic to allow editing of comments and posts.
+- [ ] Fix the logic for the "Create Post" button to make it visible only for the user on their personal page.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>